Injured in a Truck Accident?

 Fatigue Log Book Irregularities and Issues

 Being a commercial truck driver is a stressful job – it requires long hours behind the wheel, lots of tedious (and sometimes difficult) driving, and an ability to complete ambitious delivery schedules on a daily basis.
 Because truckers are often paid by the mile and trucking companies want deliveries to be completed as quickly as possible, there are built-in incentives for truckers and their employers to violate the Hours of Service regulations (HOS) imposed by the US Department of Transportation.
 Unfortunately, crashes can happen as a result.
-Anyone involved in a truck crash due to a driver’s fatigue, negligence on either the trucker or trucking company’s part, or any other trucking violation has the right to speak with a truck accident attorney in Phoenix.
+Anyone involved in a truck crash due to a driver’s fatigue, negligence on either the trucker or trucking company’s part, or any other trucking violation has the right to speak with an attorney in Phoenix.

 Federal law requires HOS compliance to be recorded in a log book but both truckers and trucking companies routinely falsify the records and “fudge” the numbers for various reasons.
 Drivers work overtime to make extra money and make up “lost” miles caused by long wait times at loading docks or delays from weather and highway traffic.
 Or a driver just wants to get home for the weekend and exceeds the hour limits to make that happen.
 Trucking companies often impose demanding (and unrealistic) delivery schedules on their drivers or may offer drivers bonuses for making extra stops.
 Regardless of the reasons, falsifying log books in a federal crime and the trucking companies can be held liable for any injuries caused by fatigue-related accidents.